 San Diego’s close proximity to the border creates a much tougher stance on drug charges.
 This means the type of drug, the amount found, and whether you were using, distributing, or manufacturing, are factors the District Attorney will consider when determining which charges to file.

 Since many drug crimes are considered wobblers, the D.A. will make the determination whether to charge you with a felony or a misdemeanor – and in many cases, the prosecutor will choose felony charges.
-That’s why it’s important to hire an experienced San Diego drug crimes attorney to aggressively represent you throughout the process.
+That’s why it’s important to hire an experienced San Diego criminal attorney to aggressively represent you throughout the process.
 Call us today to discuss your case at (619) 525-7005.

 Specific California Drug Crimes